 Hi.

-I’m a board member of the Organization for Ethical Source, a software developer at the CFPB, an astrophotographer, and a photographer.
+I’m a board member of the Organization for Ethical Source, a contributing software engineer at Freedom of the Press Foundation, a software engineer at the CFPB, an astrophotographer, and a photographer.
 I’m also a recovering grad student with an interest in the political work of algorithms.
 Some of the open source software I’ve written is on GitHub.

 Long term thoughts on the Sigma fp L